Yoshinobu Nishizaki: Life and work

+West Cape Corporation

-Nishizaki produced the classic Space Battleship Yamato franchise in 1974 with its initial television run.
+After Mushi declared bankruptcy, Nishizaki hired Eiichi Yamamoto and his former staff from Mushi, restructured his company as Academy Productions and produced the classic Space Battleship Yamato franchise with famous mangaka, Leiji Matsumoto as director, in 1974.
 At first its ratings were as disappointing as those of Nishizaki's previous ventures; however, the franchise exploded in popularity in 1977 with the release of a hugely successful movie-length edit of the TV series, and "Yamato Fever" continued unabated in Japan for the next six years.
-Edited versions of the three Yamato TV series were also a cult success in the United States under the title Star Blazers.
+Slightly edited versions of the three Yamato TV series were also a cult success in the United States under the title Star Blazers.

 Nishizaki's other works produced during and after Yamatos peak of popularity did not come close to matching the explosive popularity of Yamato, and during the 1990s, he began to fall into rough straits financially.
-His company, New Japan Visual Network, founded in 1984, declared bankruptcy in 1991, and Nishizaki himself declared bankruptcy in 1997 amidst his wrangling with Yamato co-creator Leiji Matsumoto over the copyrights to Yamato.
+His company, New Japan Visual Network, founded in 1984, declared bankruptcy in 1991, and Nishizaki, as well as West Cape Corporation, declared bankruptcy in 1997 amidst his wrangling with co-creator Leiji Matsumoto over the copyrights to Yamato.
 In 1994, Nishizaki designed a short-lived follow-up series called Yamato 2520, and was later sued by Matsumoto for breach of copyright.
 The case over Yamato led to halting the production of the video series after only three episodes.
 The dispute was finally settled in 2003, with Nishizaki winning the use of the name Yamato and the original plot and characters but losing the use of the original conceptual art, ship and character designs to Matsumoto.

 Nishizaki's anime film Space Battleship Yamato was released on December 12, 2009.
 There is also a live action film adaptation of the first TV series produced by Nishizaki which premiered in Japan during December 2010.